edgonzalesjr/Wireless-Penetration-Testing/README.md

 To develop and apply hands-on skills in wireless network security by conducting ethical attacks, analyzing network behavior, and implementing strategies to harden defenses.

 ### Skills Learned
-- Wireless reconnaissance and environment setup using Kali Linux
+- Wireless reconnaissance and environment setup using Kali Linux.
-- Packet capture and analysis (WPA2 handshake identification)
+- Packet capture and analysis (WPA2 handshake identification).
-- Password cracking with wordlists
+- Password cracking with wordlists.
-- Execution of deauthentication attacks
+- Execution of deauthentication attacks.
-- Monitoring real-world wireless traffic and diagnosing connectivity/authentication issues
+- Monitoring real-world wireless traffic and diagnosing connectivity/authentication issues.
-- Applying legal and ethical standards in penetration testing
+- Applying legal and ethical standards in penetration testing.

 ### Tools Used
 - Kali Linux: Penetration testing tool to perform attacks on a vulnerable machine.